MileHacker Logo

 • Passport:

 Your passport must be valid for valid for a minimum of three months after your intended departure date from the Schengen Area.
-It must also possess been issued within the last 10 years and contain at least two blank pages for stamps.
+It must also have been issued within the last 10 years and contain at least two blank pages for stamps.

 • Return or onward ticket: